sagemath/trac_to_gh/Issue 7987.md

 # Issue 7987: Most extensions don't need to be listed in module_list

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7987

 Original creator: robertwb